-149. GECC knew recipients would reasonably rely upon the Recommendation Letter.
+141. GECC knew recipients would reasonably rely upon the veracity of the Recommendation

-150. GECC never: (i) requested a list of persons to whom the Recommendation Letter would be or was actually sent; (ii) corrected the letter; or (iii) demanded that Petters stop using the letter.
+Letter.
+Moreover, GECC found additional facts in the future which further demonstrated the be or were actually sent; (ii) corrected the letter; or (iii) demanded that Petters stop using the letter.